clyze/build-tools/README.md

 }
 ```

+Android integration has been tested with version 3.3.2 of the Android
+Gradle plugin (dependency "com.android.tools.build:gradle:3.3.2").

 ## Running the 'analyze' task on a Java application ##

 Assume a Java application that can be built by OpenJDK and has a